ieiARMCommunity/lightbar_sdk_aosp/README.md

     - Input argument 1: on_flag with a specific state to turn on or turn off a string prototype with state as follows support list: "on", "off", default state is "on"

+#### 7. getLightBarPowerLedStatus
+This API can get current Power-LED status no matter supsend color or poweroff state, very suitable for double checking after user call setting API.

+Prototype:

+    getLightBarPowerLedStatus(JNIEnv *env, jobject thiz, jstring mode)

+    - Input argument 1: mode which want to get suspend color or poweroff state, it's alternative a string prototype with state as follows support list: use "suspend" to get string of color, and use "poweroff" to get state "on" or "off".

 ****